The Farm Bill

-CCOF is hard at work ensuring that programs that support organic farmers and consumers continue to grow.
-We educate members of congress about the benefits of organic and offer ways to better support the sector through public policy.
-We also work closely with an array of coalition partners to promote organic in the farm bill because we believe there is strength in numbers.
-Our partners include the CA Farm Bill Caucus, the National Sustainable Agriculture Coalition, and the Organic Trade Association.
+CCOF’s policy team worked with CCOF members to educate members of Congress about the benefits of organic and encourage them to support programs important to the organic sector.
+CCOF also worked closely with an array of coalition partners to promote organic in the farm bill because we believe there is strength in numbers.
+Our partners include the National Sustainable Agriculture Coalition and the Organic Trade Association.

 If you want to get involved in advocating for organic farmers and consumers, please contact CCOF’s policy department at email@example.com.